fabian-kostadinov/fabian-kostadinov.github.io/_posts/2018-09-08-introduction-to-lucene-opennlp-part1.md

 ```
 The constructor takes three arguents:

 - _AttributeFactory_: An attribute factory is simply a factory that creates instances of _Attribute_.
 Lucene has a very nice default implementation that is sufficient in most cases _AttributeFactory.DEFAULT_ATTRIBUTE_FACTORY_.
+A Lucene attribute consists of an interface and an implementing class.
+The default attribute factory uses reflection to find the proper implementing class for an attribute interface.
+The naming convention is: For an interface _FooAttribute_ there must exist an implementation class _FooAttributeImpl_.
+You will have to write your own attribute factory only in case you plan to not follow this naming convention for any reason.
 - _NLPSentenceDetectorOp_: This is a class performing sentence detection provided by Lucene OpenNLP library.
 - _NLPTokenizerOp_: This is a class performing tokenization provided by Lucene OpenNLP library.